Yitching/UserGuide_CS2101/README.md

 ## <a name="set"></a>Setting budget: `set`

-Set budget for individual categories>
+Set budget for individual categories.

-Format: `set c/CATEGORY_NUMBER a/AMOUNT`
+Format: `set c/CATEGORY_NUMBER a/AMOUNT`.

 - `set` takes in 2 mandatory fields, `c/CATEGORY_NUMBER` and `a/AMOUNT`.
 - `AMOUNT` is in dollars.
 Numbers after the decimal point are in cents.
 Eg. 4.50 is $4.50.
 - `CATEGORY_NUMBER` is any integer from 0 to 7.
 Please refer to the [available categories](#categoryList).

+Example and Expected Output:

-Example: If you want to set budget for "FOOD" to $100, type `set c/0 a/100`, as `c/0` correspond to "FOOD".
+- If you want to set budget for "FOOD" to $100: `set c/0 a/100`, as `0` is the category number for "FOOD"

-Expected Output:

 ```
+set c/0 a/100
 Budget for FOOD set to $100.00
 ```